expertiza/expertiza/README.md

 Please do no go crazy changing old code to match these guidelines; it will just create lots of potential merge conflicts.
 Applying style guidelines to code you add and modify is good enough. :-)

+Hey, curious reader.
+Here's a cookie for you - 🍪